 If you are like me it’s true that your mind might wander to thoughts of deadlines or what’s planned for dinner.
 But within moments you will be back in the room.
 The gentle flowing strokes of the therapist and the wonderfully warm scented essential oils will sooth the mind and calm the soul.
 It’s all pretty special really.
 But what’s happening beyond that?

 Massage provides a vast range of health benefits that people rarely give credit for.
 Lowering blood pressure and relieving stress are just two of the physiological changes that can occur.
 It is a physical treatment and thanks to the potent power of touch, can be transformative.
 In today’s society people are more isolated than ever.
-People are living alone in greater numbers and it can be rare for some people to be touched by another person.
+People are living alone in greater numbers (especially at the moment) and it can be rare for some people to be touched by another person.

 Massage is touch therapy in action.
 It connects with our innate sense of being